fevemania/fevemania-hugo/content/blog/mathematic-formula-note-of-unscented-kalman-filter.md

 			&emsp;&emsp;the picture above is from Udacity [Self-Driving Nanodegree][Self_Driving_Nanodegree_url] project under CC BY-NC-ND 4.0.

-### UKF (Unscented Kalman Filter)
+## UKF (Unscented Kalman Filter)
 ---
 What makes UKF and EKF (Extended Kalman Filter) different is the method they uses to tackle with non-linear motion model and measurement model.

 * EKF uses the Jacobian matrix to linearize to non-linear functions.
 * UKF takes representative points of the whole distribution called **simga points** from a Gaussian distribution, and put them into the non-linear function which is called **unscented transformation**.
-And it will come out the **correspond simga points** in the predicted or measurement state space.
-Then we can calculate the mean vector and covariance matrix from these correspond simga points to get the Gaussian distribution of the predicted or measurement state space.
+And it will come out the **corresponded simga points** in the predicted or measurement state space.
+Then we can calculate the mean vector and covariance matrix from these corresponded simga points to get the Gaussian distribution of the predicted or measurement state space.

-We can split the unscented prediction into three parts.
+We can split the unscented prediction stage into three parts.
-1. generate simga points.
+1. generate simga points from the last updated state and covariance matrix.
 2. insert them into the process function or measurement function to do unscented transformation.
-3. calculate the mean and covariance from the predicted or measurement sigma points.
+3. calculate the predicted mean and covariance matrix from the predicted or measurement sigma points.

 ### Prediction Stage

-#### Generate Simga Points
+##### 1. Generate Simga Points
+At the first step of prediction stage, we generate simga points from the last updated state and covariance matrix.
 With CTRV model, we have state dimension `$ n_{x} = 5 $`.
 However, we should also consider the process noise vector, which has two-dimension, because it also has a non-linear effect. `$ n_{aug} = 5+2 = 7 $`.
 We will choose `$ 2 n_{aug} + 1 $` sigma points.

 ![process_noise_vector][process_noise_vector]
 &emsp;&emsp;&emsp;&emsp;&emsp;the picture above is from Udacity [Self-Driving Nanodegree][Self_Driving_Nanodegree_url] project under CC BY-NC-ND 4.0.